JKWA/func_dart_core/README.md

 - Predicates and functions for manipulating and combining them.
 - Additional utility functions and classes to aid functional programming.

-Thank you for the clarification.
-With that in mind, let's revise the README to reflect the functional programming constructs and the deliberate naming choices:

----

 ### Modules vs. Classes: Advantages of Using Modules

 - **Grouping**: Modules provide a clear structure, naturally grouping related functions and types.